OPM/ResInsight/README.md

 The history is not important, so publishing of the new site to ResInsight gh-pages is easiest done by manually copying your site changes into a single checkin on ResInsight/gh-pages.

 You will then have to delete all the files in ResInsight/gh-pages **exept** the .git directory and CNAME.
-Then copy all the files from the new "site" **exept** the .git directory, CNAME and _config.yml.
+Then copy all the files from the new "site" **exept** the .git directory and CNAME.

 # MathJax